Bioconductor/BBS/Doc/BBSoptions.md

 # .BBSoptions

-The .BBSoptions file allows modification to the default build behavior on a per-package basis.
+The .BBSoptions file allows deviations from the default build behavior on a per-package basis.
 The file is optional and if included should be located at the root of the package directory.